 - 0% Approval Rating:

-- Bakugou's attitude quickly alienates him from his peers, who all flock to the much nicer and even more powerful Izuku instead.
+- Bakugou's attitude quickly alienates him from his peers, who all flock to the much nicer and even more powerful Midoriya instead.
 By the end of the first day of school, he's considered a complete joke by the majority of 1-A even after beating out both of the recommended students overall on the Quirk Apprehension Test.
-Only Izuku acknowledges Bakugou's abilities, and that's because they've known each other all their lives.
+Only Midoriya acknowledges Bakugou's abilities, and that's because they've known each other all their lives.

 - The Ace: Subverted.
 Bakugou is heads and shoulders above all of his middle school peers academically and athletically on top of having a powerful Quirk with the exception of Izuku, who is just as smart as him and far more powerful.
-Bakugou believes Izuku's refusal to apply to U.A. is a sign that Izuku looks down on him, which pisses him off well into the events of the story.
+Bakugou believes Midoriya's refusal to apply to U.A. is a sign that Midoriya looks down on him, which pisses him off well into the events of the story.

 - Adaptational Badass: Downplayed.
 Getting a slice of Humble Pie early on encouraged Bakugou to work even harder and be even more creative with his Quirk, which makes him a formidable opponent despite his injuries.
 His more extensive use of gear and equipment allows him to successfully defeat Todoroki, who is originally called 1-A's strongest in canon, on his own.
 According to the author, he's about as strong as his canon counterpart overall, but would have been even stronger if not for his injuries.